Family medicine: Shortage of family physicians

-The waning interest in family medicine in the U.S. is likely due to several factors, including the lesser prestige associated with the specialty, the lesser pay, and the increasingly frustrating practice environment.
-Salaries for family physicians in the United States are lower than average for physicians, with the average being $225,000.
+The waning interest in family medicine in the U.S. is likely due to several factors, including the lesser prestige associated with the specialty, the lesser pay, the limited ACGME approved fellowship opportunities, and the increasingly frustrating practice environment.
+Salaries for family physicians in the United States are lower than average for physicians, with the average being $234,000.
 However, when faced with debt from medical school, most medical students are opting for the higher-paying specialties.
 Potential ways to increase the number of medical students entering family practice include providing relief from medical education debt through loan-repayment programs and restructuring fee-for-service reimbursement for health care services.
 Family physicians are trained to manage acute and chronic health issues for an individual simultaneously, yet their appointment slots may average only ten minutes.

 In addition to facing a shortage of personnel, physicians in family medicine experience some of the highest rates of burnout among medical specialties, at 47 percent.